gundalow/ansible/docs/docsite/rst/network_getting_started/first_inventory.rst

    ansible-playbook -i inventory --vault-id my_user@prompt first_playbook.yml

+.. warning:

    WARNING: Every time you change an ansible-vault password, you must update all files and strings encrypted using that password.
 If you do not update the encryption, and you cannot access the password used to encrypt a particular file or string, you will not be able to access that file or string.

 For more details on building inventory files, see :doc:`the introduction to inventory<../user_guide/intro_inventory>`; for more details on ansible-vault, see :doc:'the full Ansible Vault documentation<../user_guide/vault>.